top of page

 Ocean's Gifts

-The ocean is a fountain of creativity and washes in treasures on a regular basis.
+The ocean is a fountain of creativity, regularly washing in treasures.
 Parts of trees smoothed over by thrashing waves inspire.
 One friend installs beach-found treasures as sculptures around the property.

 Actually, the found art / conceptual artist of my generation, Damien Hirst has a compound just down the beach.
 I remember seeing his formaldehyde preserved, sliced bovine in the 1990's.
 The intense impact of those pieces remains with me.
 Whether vegetarian or not those pieces made you think (and/or possibly retch!).